dongcai/react-redux-semantic-ui/README.md

 * [react-helmet](https://github.com/nfl/react-helmet) to manage title and meta tag information on both server and client
 * [webpack-isomorphic-tools](https://github.com/halt-hammerzeit/webpack-isomorphic-tools) to allow require() work for statics both on client and server
 * [Jest](https://facebook.github.io/jest/) to allow writing unit tests for the project.

-I cobbled this together from a wide variety of similar "starter" repositories.
-As I post this in June 2015, all of these libraries are right at the bleeding edge of web development.
-They may fall out of fashion as quickly as they have come into it, but I personally believe that this stack is the future of web development and will survive for several years.
-I'm building my new projects like this, and I recommend that you do, too.
+These Heroes cobbled this together from a wide variety of similar "starter" repositories.
+As I (KG) post this in November 2018, i think back to how forward thinking it was back in June 2015 to have created this, all of these libraries were and still are right at the bleeding edge of web development.
+They may fall out of fashion as quickly as they have come into it, (KG: i doubt it) but they personally believed that this stack was the future of web development and will survive for several years.
+They went on building their new projects like this, and they, as well as I recommend that you do, too.

+[ /KG's edited forward> ]

 ## Features